Tal144155/ShareSphere---Android-App/README.md

 The Share Sphere App is a social media platform that allows users to share posts and interact with each other.
 This README file provides an overview of the app's features and functionalities.

+**IMPORTANT**
+Due to the app's difficulty loading large photos, when running the server, the database will be initialized with previously created posts and users.
+However, some of these images are quite large.
+To prevent the app from crashing, please log in with either the users "tal144155" or "yael2023".
+If attempting to access another user's profile page, please ensure to navigate to one of these accounts rather than others like "noy", as this profile contains heavy images. **Thank you for your cooperation! 😁🙏**

 ## Features
 ### Sign up
 It is important to sign up with the username: **alice** !